thom4parisot/thom4.net/source/_posts/2013/collaborative-website-as-an-archive.md

 [Fearing London buses is not an issue anymore](http://m.bbc.co.uk/news/uk-england-london-22000276).

+## November 2017 Update

+The website is now built with Hugo.

+Builds are automated with [Travis CI][].
+They last 8 minutes:

+- 25 sec to assemble the website with [Hugo][];
+- 3 minutes to generate thumbnails with [sharp][];
+- 3 minutes to redeploy with `rsync`.

+This is serious improvement.
+It took roughly 30 minutes prior to this migration.
+Hugo _development server_ makes local development way easier.

+Details of the migration can be found in this [Pull Request](https://github.com/oncletom/emunova.net/pull/52).

 ## What’s Next?

 Common patterns are diffused among those 10 years. **Sharing**. **Caring**. **Contributing**.
 It connected me to job **opportunities**, to **people**, to **knowledge**.